GregOwen/GregOwen.github.io/_posts/2021-06-08-understanding-derive-clone.md

 [^cargo-expand]: If you're having trouble getting `cargo expand` to run, I have [a blog post](/rustfmt-nightly) just for you.

-[^relative-surprise]: To be specific, the error would be `error[E0446]: private type PrivateFoo<B> in public interface`.
-While the error message would tell me that this error came from the macro implementation of `Clone`, before going down this rabbit hole I would have had no idea why an implementation of `Clone` would leak a private type.
-This obviously isn't a quantitative measure, but somehow this seems like a scarier error than `the trait bound B: Clone is not satisfied`.
+[^relative-surprise]: While the error message would tell me that this error came from the macro implementation of `Clone`, before going down this rabbit hole I would have had no idea why an implementation of `Clone` would leak a private type.

+[^other-scary-consequences]: This is by no means an exhaustive list of what could go wrong with this type of implementation.
+There's a pretty good discussion of other scary and exciting consequences on this [Github issue](https://github.com/rust-lang/rust/issues/26925), which was the source for most of this blog post.